Divorce can be a challenge. Don’t go into it blindly. Hire a skilled San Francisco divorce attorney!

-At Mendes Weed, LLP, we want you to know what to expect and how to endure the hurdles, legal and emotional, that you will go through.
+At Mendes Weed, LLP, our San Francisco divorce attorneys want you to know what to expect and how to endure the hurdles, legal and emotional, that you will go through.

-We have been assisting clients in Contra Costa County with family law matters such as divorce, child custody, child support, non-court ordered mediation, spousal support, and domestic violence restraining orders, and we can help you as well.
+We have been assisting clients in Contra Costa County, with offices for our knowledgeable divorce attorneys in San Francisco, Walnut Creek and Sacramento.
+Our lawyers have handled family law matters such as divorce, child custody, child support, non-court ordered mediation, spousal support, and domestic violence restraining orders, and we can help you as well.

 To begin understanding, here are some of the basics of divorce in California: